Haiti: Where Demolition and Exploitation Pass for Reconstruction and Development

-The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations “peacekeepers” were sent for their Summer training to Kathmandu, Nepal, during a cholera outbreak.
-The first confirmed case of cholera occurred within five days of the return of these soldiers into Haiti.
+The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations “peacekeepers” were sent for their Summer training to Kathmandu during a Nepalese cholera outbreak.
+The first confirmed case of cholera occurred within five days of the return of these soldiers into Haiti from Nepal.
 Over half a million Haitians have been infected with cholera, and more than 7,000 have died of their infections.
 As the population clamored for clean drinking water, medical NGOs such as Partners in Health (PIH) and UN agencies such as PAHO and WHO have promoted the adoption of oral cholera vaccines of questionable utility instead of attempting to control the epidemic through careful treatment and epidemiology.
 After a vaccination trial showed no difference between the control group and the inoculated group, the researchers concluded that the controls had somehow acquired immunity by their proximity to the inoculated group.
 The outcome has been a recent disbursement of $2.2 billion for a 10-15 year cholera eradication program.
 Simultaneously with the introduction of cholera, there has been a sabotage of the municipal water systems of Haiti’s largest cities.
 For example, Gonaives has had no municipal water since December 2011 due to the destruction of three out its five pumping stations.
 Saboteurs removed over 1,500 feet of electric cable along with a control panel and a switch for current distribution.
 A similar dismantlement of Cap Haitien’s water supply happened in Summer 2012.
 Thus two cities that had suffered no earthquake damage at all were nevertheless devastated by predatory deconstruction.

 Persecution of small farmers